lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/README.md

 # Building a Site

-This section describes the building of a site with BodilessJS, and using the CanvasX design system and CanvasX.
-While this is explicit for using the two together, building out custom tokens and components — instead of utilizing those offered by CanvasX — will work.
+This section describes how to build a site using BodilessJS, CanvasX and the CanvasX design system.
+While this guide specifically uses CanvasX and its design system, building out custom tokens and components — instead of utilizing those offered by CanvasX — will work.

 ## Overview